-- 36 The term 'triangulation matrix' refers to any compilation of all relevant assessment findings in a central place (in an MS Excel file on a wall. etc.), allowing a careful comparison across all methods and sources.
-The Resilience Star is a good tool that assists triangulation across all the FCR's characteristics of resilience. - 37 In the VCA (Methods Reference Sheet-3), the 'Wall method' also refers to data reduction and funnelling. www.ifrc.org/Global/ Publications/disasters/vca/ vca-toolbox-en.pdf
+- 37 The term 'triangulation matrix' refers to any compilation of all relevant assessment findings in a central place (in an MS Excel file, on a wall, etc.), allowing a careful comparison across all methods and sources.
+The Resilience Star is a good tool that assists triangulation across all the FCR's characteristics of resilience. - 38 In the VCA (Methods Reference Sheet-3), the 'Wall method' also refers to data reduction and funnelling.

-Tip 10.
+Tip 14.
 Concluding statements - characteristic 1